-Global Health Fellowships (GHF) enable successful ST1 applicants to work overseas in a resource poor rural South African community for twelve months between ST2 and ST3 as part of a four year Global Health and GP training programme.
-Deployment overseas is taken a Time out of Programme Experience (OOPE) A UK equivalent salary is paid by the South African Government but the salary paid by the Ugandan Government will be at a local rate.
+Global Health Fellowships (GHF) enable successful ST1 applicants to work overseas in a resource poor rural South African or Ugandan community for twelve months between ST2 and ST3 as part of a four year Global Health and GP training programme.
+Deployment overseas is taken a Time out of Programme Experience (OOPE).
+A UK equivalent salary is paid by the South African Government but the salary paid by the Ugandan Government will be at a local rate.

-Under the scheme, the GP training programme duration will be extended by 12 months, unless applicants are also attending the Diploma in Tropical Medicine (TM&H) course, when it will be extended by 15 months.
+Under the scheme, the GP training programme duration will be extended by 12 months, unless trainees are also attending the Diploma in Tropical Medicine (TM&H) course, when it will be extended by 15 months.

 Want to know what it would be like to work in rural South Africa?
 Watch the video below.

 Please read the Health Education England guidance for trainees planning to volunteer or work overseas.